niqjohnson/capitaljs/README.md

 Option | Format | Details
 ------ | ------ | -------
-`investmentReturn` | number | Investment’s lifetime rate of return, as a decimal `inflationRate` | number | Inflation rate over the lifetime of the investment, as a decimal
+`investmentReturn` | number | Investment’s lifetime rate of return, as a decimal (so “8%” is ".06") `inflationRate` | number | Inflation rate over the lifetime of the investment, as a decimal (so “3%” is “.03”)

 #### Returns